Lancashire: Cricket

 Lancashire County Cricket Club has been one of the most successful county cricket teams, particularly in the one-day game.
 It is home to England cricket team members James Anderson and Jos Buttler.
 The County Ground, Old Trafford, Trafford, has been the home cricket ground of LCCC since 1864.

 Local cricket leagues include the Lancashire League, the Central Lancashire League and the North Lancashire and Cumbria League.

 Since 2000, the designated ECB Premier League for Lancashire has been the Liverpool and District Cricket Competition.

 Football

 Football in Lancashire is governed by the Lancashire County Football Association which, like most county football associations, has boundaries that are aligned roughly with the historic counties.
 The Manchester Football Association and Liverpool County Football Association respectively operate in Greater Manchester and Merseyside.

 Lancashire clubs were prominent in the formation of the Football League in 1888, with the league being officially named at a meeting in Manchester.
 Of the twelve founder members of the league, six were from Lancashire: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, and Preston North End.

-The Football League now operates out of Preston.
+The Football League is now based in Preston.
 The National Football Museum was founded at Deepdale, Preston in 2001, but moved to Manchester in 2012.

-Seven professional full-time teams were based in Lancashire at the start of the 2022-23 season:
+Seven professional full-time teams were based in Lancashire at the start of the 2024–25 season: